Baby deaths soar in Venezuela crisis

 Other protesters took to the streets on Wednesday armed with jars of excrement to hurl at police.

 “We are using those ‘poopootov’ bombs as we call them because they repress us with Molotov cocktails, with pellet guns and everything.
-And this is our only way to throw something at them,” one protester told Agence France-Presse.
+And this is our only way to throw something at them,” one protester told AFP.

 ‘Military trials’ concern